cronitorio/cronitor-python/README.md

 #### Celery Auto-Discover
 `cronitor-python` can automatically discover all of your declared Celery tasks, including your Celerybeat scheduled tasks, creating monitors for them and sending pings when tasks run, succeed, or fail.
-API keys can found [here](https://cronitor.io/settings/api).
+Your API keys can be found [here](https://cronitor.io/settings/api).

 Requires Celery 4.0 or higher.
 Celery auto-discover utilizes the Celery [message protocol version 2](https://docs.celeryproject.org/en/stable/internals/protocol.html#version-2).